lanari/GRTMOD/README.md

     * PDI1: 500
     * PDI2: 125

 - THDB: Thermodynamic database (e.g. JUN92.bs or tc55.txt).
-Any database compatible with Theriak-Domino can be used but **the name of the solution model for garnet must be GARNET**.
+Any database compatible with Theriak-Domino can be used but **the name of the solution model for garnet in the database must be GARNET**.
 - SAMP: End of theriak default line [* Sample Name] must start with * ! could be used to define set a buffer *,buffer_name
 - SYST: Chemical system (see above). **Do not edit this line!**
 - BULK: Add your intial bulk composition (in oxide wt-%). **WARNING: Fe must be defined as FeO in the current version of GRTMOD.
 FE2O3 should not be used**.